001elijah/interview-junior-fullstack-developer/README.md

 # Getting started

 Dear ladies and gentlemen, this is the test task conducted by me.
-In order to start the project locally on your machine, please clone the repository, than configure environments both for backend and frontend.
+In order to start the project locally on your machine, please clone the repository, then configure environments both for backend and frontend.
 After that please run for both directories `npm i`, than in terminal for backend run `npm run start:dev`, for frontend terminal run `npm run start`.
 If you have any questions, please don't hesitate to contact me.

 Below is the original technical task: